hyosung11/Launch-School/Courses/JS129/practice_problems.md

 }
 ```

 ### 4.3 In this problem and the remaining problems, we'll build a simple invoice processing program.
-To get you started, here's the code to process a single invoice:
+To get you started, here's the code to process a single invoice

 ```js
 let invoice = {